nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 Deploy a new Blazor Server using dotnet: `dotnet new blazorserver -o MyBlazorServerProject -f net6.0`.
 This creates a new Blazor Server Project named "MyBlazorServerProject" using the DotNET 6 SDK.

+### When To Use Blazor (or not)

+Consider using Blazor if:

+- Full-stack web development framework is necessary.
+- Single .NET team can focus on C# and Razor page and back end components to rapidly develop a solution
+- Apply existing .NET skillsets.
+- High performance, scalable back-end for web is needed.

+Consider other options if:

+- Need to optimize download size and page-load time of client-side assets (i.e. WASM).
+- Heavy integration with other frontend framework ecosystems is required.
+- Older browser support is required.

 ### Blazor Web

 Provides a WebAssembly capabilities where components are executed in the client browser, rather than on the server.
 Provides cross-platform compatibility and enhanced performance by eliminating round-trip WRRCs.